 While the GDPR has broad implications for commerce, it nonetheless exempts certain entities or activities from compliance.
 Below is a non-exhaustive review of key exemptions.

-Article 2(2c) states that the regulation does not apply for data processing :by a natural person in the course of a purely personal or household activity”.
+“by a natural person in the course of a purely personal or household activity”.

-No grandfathering for previously collected personal data
+Grandfathering of previously collected data